ryohei-kamiya/endless-reminder/README.md

 Name | Possible values | Description
 -- | -- | --
 BOT_NAME | Any string can be set. | The name of the Slack app that posts messages to Slack.
 The initial value is "PushyReminder".
-ACTIVE_CHAT_APP | Currently, only "slack" can be set. | The name of the chat app to post the message to.
+ACTIVE_CHAT_APP | "slack" or "chatwork" can be set. | The name of the chat app to post the message to.
-SLACK_BOT_USER_OAUTH_TOKEN | Set the string of "Bot User OAuth Token" generated when installing the Slack app in Slack's Workspace. | Authentication token for the Slack app that posts the message. **It is required.**
+SLACK_BOT_USER_OAUTH_TOKEN | Set the string of "Bot User OAuth Token" generated when installing the Slack app in Slack's Workspace. | Authentication token for the Slack app that posts the message. **It is required if ACTIVE_CHAT_APP == "slack".**
 SLACK_ICON_EMOJI | Slack's emoji code can be set. | This is the icon (emoji) of the Slack app to post messages. ":spiral_calendar_pad:" is the default value.
+CHATWORK_API_TOKEN | Set the string of "API Token" available from [this site](https://developer.chatwork.com/docs). | Authentication token for the Chatwork API that posts the message. **It is required if ACTIVE_CHAT_APP == "chatwork".**
 TIME_INTERVAL | An integer greater than or equal to 1 can be set. | Time interval for sending reminder messages to persons who have not responded to the task.
 The value unit is "minutes".
 The initial value is "1440 (= 24 hours)".
 TIME_INTERVAL_DECAY | A value greater than 1 can be set. | This is a parameter for gradually shortening the interval between sending reminder messages.
 For example, a setting of 2 will reduce the send time interval by a factor of two each time a reminder message is sent.
 A setting of "3" reduces it by a factor of three.
 1 means "no change".
 The initial value is "1".
 TIME_INTERVAL_MIN | An integer greater than or equal to 1 and less than or equal to TIME_INTERVAL can be set. | The minimum time interval for sending reminder messages.
 If you set a value that exceeds TIME_INTERVAL, it will be interpreted as the same value as TIME_INTERVAL.